cephcyn/twitter_scraping/README.md

 ## Requirements

 - basic knowledge on how to use a terminal
-- Safari 10+ with 'Allow Remote Automation' option enabled in Safari's Develop menu to control Safari via WebDriver.
+- ~~Safari 10+ with 'Allow Remote Automation' option enabled in Safari's Develop menu to control Safari via WebDriver.~~ This script has been modified to use Firefox by default instead of Safari
+- Mozilla Firefox and geckodriver, hosted here: [https://github.com/mozilla/geckodriver/releases](https://github.com/mozilla/geckodriver/releases)
 - conda (miniconda or anaconda)
   - to check: in your terminal, enter `conda`
   - if you don't have it, check online for installation instructions